EAAI-25 Call for Participation

 Submission Types

-EAAI-24 has a main track and four special tracks.
+EAAI-25 has a main track and two special tracks.
 All submissions are subject to double-blind review.
 All accepted submissions are to be presented at the symposium.

 Main Track

-Chairs: Fred Martin (University of Texas at San Antonio), Narges Norouzi (University of California Berkeley), Stephanie Rosenthal (Carnegie Mellon University)
+Chairs: Fred Martin (University of Texas at San Antonio), Narges Norouzi (University of California Berkeley), Effat Farhana (Vanderbilt University)

-The main track invites a broad range of papers on teaching AI and teaching with AI.
+The main track invites papers that contribute to advancing AI education and pedagogy.
 Submissions may be framed as research papers or as experience reports.
 Potential topics include:

 Special Track: Resources for Teaching AI in K-12

-Chairs: Dave Touretzky (Carnegie Mellon), Christina Gardner-McCune (University of Florida)
+Chairs: Dave Touretzky (Carnegie Mellon), Christina Gardner-McCune (University of Florida), Kate Moore (MIT)

 This special track invites papers on the development and use of resources to support K-12 AI education.
 Examples include online demos, software tools, and structured activities.
 Submissions should follow the standard EAAI format for an academic paper and include the following: description of the resource; target age group; setup and resources needed; AI concepts addressed; expected learning outcomes; and (if possible) implementation results.
 Online demos and software tools should be accompanied by brief video walk-throughs.